-The outcome depends on the chemical agent involved, the severity of exposure, and whether the problem is acute or chronic.
+The outcome depends on the chemical, the severity of exposure, and whether the problem is acute or chronic.

 Respiratory failure and death can occur.

-Call your health care provider if you have trouble breathing after inhaling (or possibly inhaling) any substance.
+Call your doctor if you have trouble breathing after inhaling (or possibly inhaling) any substance.

-Household chemicals should be used only as directed and always in well-ventilated areas.
-Never mix ammonia and bleach together.
+Only use household chemicals as directed, and always in well-ventilated areas.
+Never mix ammonia and bleach.

-Work rules regarding breathing masks should be followed and the appropriate breathing mask should be worn.
-People who work near fire should take care to limit exposure to smoke or gases.
+Follow work rules regarding breathing masks and wear the right mask.
+People who work near fire should take care to limit their exposure to smoke or gases.

 Be careful about giving mineral oil to anyone who might choke on it (children or the elderly).